-Here are five things to avoid if your lease is expiring in 2023:
+Here are five things to avoid if you have an upcoming expiry of lease agreement:

 Option periods are great in a tight market.
 But in a tenant's market (like we're in now), we generally advise our clients against exercising an option to renew a lease unless they're in a tenant-friendly lease.

 a) The new rent will be reviewed to 'market'.
 That can be defined in so many ways, but generally, it means that it will exclude the following:

 b) Inflexible lease terms.
 In a world of uncertainty and with an upper hand in negotiations, incoming tenants can ask for things like early termination clauses, caps on outgoings or no make goods.
 However, you lose that right when you exercise your option.

 c) Options leave you without leverage.
 The ultimate power in negotiations is the ability to 'walk away' if the price isn't right.
 However, options dictate the formal and binding arbitration if you can't agree on rent.

 TIP: Don't exercise your option.
 But, in some cases, use an encroaching exercise date as leverage to pressure other landlords to give you the terms you seek.